 The vinyl strip denoted an invisible wall dividing the car in half.
 The price for trespassing was a screaming sibling and angry parents.
 There were so many different ways to make my sister mad.
 She’d yell and my dad would yell and so I’d knock it off for a few minutes ... before doing it again.

 However.
 On the loooooooooooong drive between Eau Claire and Up North every weekend in July, the screaming and the reprimands ceased to be interesting somewhere around Rice Lake.
 And that’s when the Walkman came out.

 The portable cassette player.
 A little plastic box with four buttons and a volume dial.
 A gift from the Summertime Gods.

 As long as the AA batteries lasted, I remained relatively distracted from bugging my sister.
-I could just pop the spongy foam headphones (blue) upon my ears and press the PLAY button with a satisfying ka-chunk.
+I could just pop the spongy foam headphones (orange) upon my ears and press the PLAY button with a satisfying ka-chunk.

 Through my Walkman, I crossed the threshold into a sonic cathedral built upon a foundation of perpetually vibrating synthesizers, its soaring towers held aloft by the soaring vocals Kenny Loggins and Rick Springfield and the saxophone stylings of Clarence Clemons.
 Dazzling light would blast from stained glass windows, projecting the faces of Cyndi Lauper and Peter Gabriel into the nighttime sky as purple rain fell to the earth.